![]() E-MAIL US |

 series c 1704.

-Typical of Di Rossi, his style is tightly engraved, fluid and executed with
+Typical of Di Rossi, his style is tightly engraved,

 expert draftsmanship .
-His study of the two statues, the centaur and the satyr,
+His study of the two statues, the centaur and the

 exemplifies his skill of bringing the inannimate into a life giving and